The Car Connection Porsche 718 Overview

 The Boxster has been offered since the 1997 model year and the Cayman arrived for 2006.
 The Boxster was redesigned for the 2013 model year.
 The new Cayman arrived a year later, and it was named Motor Authority's Best Car To Buy 2014.

-The new base engine is a turbocharged 2.0-liter flat-4 that makes 300 horsepower and 280 pound-feet of torque.
-Porsche 718 S models get a 2.5-liter flat-4 with a turbocharger that uses variable turbine geometry to help put out 350 hp and 309 lb-ft of torque.
-Both engines have 35 more hp than the outgoing 6-cylinder engines, and the 2.0-liter has 74 more lb-ft of torque while the 2.5-liter churns out an extra 43 lb-ft of torque.
+The Porsche 718 S models get a 2.5-liter flat-4 with a turbocharger that uses variable turbine geometry to help put out 350 hp and 309 lb-ft of torque.
+Both engines have 35 more hp than the old 6-cylinder engines, and the 2.0-liter has 74 more lb-ft of torque while the 2.5-liter churns out an extra 43 lb-ft of torque.
 The 718 GTS models originally had 365 hp from the turbo-4, but now they make 394 hp from the 4.0-liter flat-6.

-Porsche says the new engines improve performance.
-With the optional 7-speed dual-clutch PDK transmission (the other transmission choice is a 6-speed manual) and Sport Chrono Package, Porsche says the 718 Boxster accelerates from 0 to 60 mph in 4.5 seconds, 0.7 seconds faster than the outgoing model.
-With these same features, the 718 Boxster S hits 60 in 4.0 seconds, which is a half-second quicker than the model it replaces.
+With the optional 7-speed dual-clutch PDK transmission (the other transmission choice is a 6-speed manual) and Sport Chrono Package, Porsche says the 718 Boxster accelerates from 0 to 60 mph in 4.9 seconds.
+With these same features, the 718 Boxster S hits 60 in 4.5 seconds.
 Top speeds are 170 and 177 mph, respectively.

 Compared to the pre-2017 models, Porsche has tuned the suspension, improved the brakes, and made the electric power steering 10 percent more direct.
 The Sport Chrono Package adds an Individual mode that lets drivers adjust the various vehicle systems to taste.
-A new Sport Response button for models with the PDK sharpens the responsiveness of the engine and transmission.
+A Sport Response button for models with the PDK sharpens the responsiveness of the engine and transmission.

-Two versions of the Porsche's suspension management system are offered.
+Two versions of the Porsche's adaptive suspension are offered.
 The base version has a 10-millimeter lower ride height and the Porsche Active Suspension Management Sport Suspension for the S, T, GTS, and GT4/Spyder models has a 20-millimeter lower ride height.

-Inside, the dash has a new design, with clean lines and smooth surfaces broken up only by the center stack and its button-filled controls.
-Porsche's infotainment interface has been updated.
+Inside, the dash was given a new design for 2017, with clean lines and smooth surfaces broken up only by the center stack and its button-filled controls.
+Porsche's infotainment interface was also updated.
 When ordered with the navigation system, it features an array of online services.

-In most other ways—key dimensions, packaging, etc.—the 718 cars carry over the basics of the Boxster and Cayman, unchanged.
+In most other ways—key dimensions, packaging, etc.—the 718 cars carried over the basics of the Boxster and Cayman, unchanged from 2016.